If you’re living in Spain, here’s a guide to income tax in Spain to help you file your Spanish tax return as an expat.

 The tax period coincides with the calendar year.
 This tax is assessed differently for residents and non-residents in Spain.

-Should you fail to pay this tax, you will be charged and penalised by the Spanish Tax Agency if you try to sell your property.
+Should you fail to pay this tax, you will be charged and penalized by the Spanish Tax Agency if you try to sell your property.

 If you are a Spanish resident, you will be taxed for your worldwide income.
 Double tax treaties are in place to avoid double-taxation.
 If there is no treaty with your country of origin, you may deduct the foreign tax paid; foreign compensation may also be applied.
 Your Spanish lawyer may calculate this amount for you.

-Non-residents living more than six months (183 days) in Spain are also considered residents for tax purposes, even if they have not obtained their residence permit.
+Non-residents living more than six months (183 days) over a calendar year in Spain are also considered residents for tax purposes, even if they have not obtained their residence permit.